This is what scares the Boogeyman.

 - A few Venom stories featured Xenophages, monsters that feed on symbiotes.

-- The Reapers in Blade II, though they were not above snacking on humans too.
+- The Reapers in Blade II, as shown atop this page.
+Though they were not above snacking on humans too.
 The only way to kill them was the sun, as they had a solid bone plate over their heart, and easily healed from a broken neck.
 They could probably survive decapitation as well; a victim in the middle of turning survived a partial decapitation.
 After the body was destroyed, the remaining piece was still looking around and blinking with its eye.

 - Subverted in Godzilla 2000.
 In the climax of the movie, Orga attempts to swallow Godzilla whole.
 Godzilla uses his atomic breath on its insides and kills it.